Our Services

-Acupuncture can provide moderate relief for chronic nerve pain by improving nerve function, enhancing blood flow, and triggering natural painkillers.
-Clinical trials and meta-analyses in diabetic neuropathy show reduced pain, better sleep, and minimal side effects when acupuncture is added to standard care.
+Acupuncture offers moderate relief for chronic nerve pain (neuropathy) by improving nerve function, boosting blood flow, and stimulating the body's natural painkillers.
+Clinical trials and meta-analyses on diabetic neuropathy show that adding acupuncture to standard care reduces pain, improves sleep quality, and causes minimal side effects.

-See below for details on treatment course, safety, insurance coverage, and how to integrate acupuncture with blood sugar management and other therapies before deciding your next steps.
+Key considerations include treatment course length, safety profile, insurance coverage, and how acupuncture integrates with blood sugar management and other therapies.

 Chronic nerve pain, or neuropathic pain, happens when nerves are damaged or misfire.
 One of the most common causes is diabetic neuropathy—nerve injury linked to long-term high blood sugar.
 Typical symptoms include: